A journey to Dhigurah island in The Maldives, on a whim, turned out to be every bit the exciting adventure I hoped for.

 Additional Information About Dhigurah Island.

-There´s NO ATM on Dhigurah, so be sure to bring Cash, both USD and local Maldivian Rufiyaa is accepted everywhere.
-The hotel´s accepted bank card payment.
+There´s NO ATM on Dhigurah, so be sure to bring Cash; both USD and local Maldivian Rufiyaa is accepted everywhere.
+The hotel´s accepted bank card payments.

 How to travel To Dhigurah:

 Despite other information online, there is a boat to and from Male to Dhigurah every day of the week, even on Fridays now.

 There are two types of boats to Dhigurah, speedboat and local ferry.
 The boat does a small stop in the neighbouring island of Dhangethi to drop off/pick up more people.